 Therapeutic Pups is an animal-assisted therapy (AAT) or “pet therapy” service provided at Children’s National.
-Therapeutic Pups started in 2010 in the outpatient Eating Disorders Clinic when the clinic’s director began using a dog, (Murphy, a Bichon Frise) in her psychotherapy with adolescents with anorexia nervosa and bulimia.
-Clinic patients range from ages nine to nineteen and parents are involved actively in the evaluation and treatment process.
+Therapeutic Pups started in 2010 in the outpatient Eating Disorders Clinic when the clinic’s director, Darlene Atkins, Ph.D., began using a dog (Murphy, a Bichon Frise) in her psychotherapy with adolescents with anorexia nervosa and bulimia.
+Clinic patients range from ages 9 to 19 and parents are involved actively in the evaluation and treatment process.

 Please Note: Therapeutic Pups does not offer therapy dog training or certification.